 - Submit a completed application and required materials for admission to Diné College (if not currently enrolled).
-For assistance in completing this item, please contact Admissions at 928.724.6634. - Submit completed applications for Financial Aid (FAFSA, tribal, etc).
-For assistance, contact Financial Aid at 928.724.6738.
+For assistance in completing this item, please contact Admissions at (928) 724-6634. - Submit completed applications for Financial Aid (FAFSA, tribal, etc).
+For assistance, contact Financial Aid at (928) 724-6738.

 Submit a completed application for housing (if planning to live on-campus).
-For assistance in completing this item, contact Residence Life at 928.724.6782.
+For assistance in completing this item, contact Residence Life at (928) 724-6782.
+Candidates may petition to graduate with an A.A. in Education upon completion the of General Education Core and Lower Level Requirements (64-67).